 - Weak or dead batteries – if your thermostat works with batteries, check it to ensure there isn’t a flashing low battery signal or another indicator that it’s time to replace your batteries.
 Other thermostats run off of your home’s electrical system and don’t have to worry about this.

 - Check your switches – find your home’s circuit breaker panel and pinpoint the breaker that controls your furnace.
 You should be able to recognize if it is in the middle position or the Off position.
 If it is, cycle the breaker to Off and then re-set it back to the On position.
-If at any point you feel uncomfortable with the circuit breaker panel, please consult your local Opelika dealer or an electrician.
+If at any point you feel uncomfortable with the circuit breaker panel, please consult your local Auburn and Opelika dealer or an electrician.

 The other switch to check looks just like a light switch, which could be the root of the problem.
 It’s your furnace switch and should be in the Up, or On, position.
 Because of its resemblance to a light switch, it can be easily mistaken for one.
 Once On, give the furnace a few moments to start up as many systems operate with built-in delays.

-Following these few steps before contacting your local Opelika technician can help you cross off the easy things, and if there is still a problem, it allows you to offer pertinent information to the technician if they end up coming out.
+Following these few steps before contacting your local Auburn and Opelika technician can help you cross off the easy things, and if there is still a problem, it allows you to offer pertinent information to the technician if they end up coming out.
 Troubleshooting your furnace doesn’t have to be tough, but ensuring you stay within your comfort zone is necessary too.
-There’s no need to take any risks and potentially do more damage to your furnace, so once you start feeling a little out of your element, give your local furnace technician at Farnell Mechanical, Inc. in Opelika a call.
+There’s no need to take any risks and potentially do more damage to your furnace, so once you start feeling a little out of your element, give your local furnace technician at Farnell Mechanical, Inc. in Auburn and Opelika a call.